18 FebBiaxial Geogrid: History, Properties and Applications

 Geogrid is a geosynthetic product used for stabilization and reinforcement in Civil Construction.

-Geogrids are considered to be a type of geosynthetic because it is an engineered textile manufactured from polypropylene polymers.
+Geogrids are classified as a type of geosynthetic because it is an engineered textile manufactured from polypropylene polymers.

 However, geogrid differs from many of the other geosynthetics because it is less of a fabric and more of a plastic structured netting.

-Geogrid is manufactured through extrusion which is very different than the manufacturing processes for geotextile fabrics.
-The resulting product is optimized for vertical or lateral applications and is classified as either uniaxial or biaxial.
+Geogrid is manufactured through extrusion.
+The extrusion process is very different than the way geotextile fabrics are weaved.
+The resulting product is optimized for vertical or lateral applications.
+This direction of strength determines the classification.

 At Colonial, we supply both biaxial and uniaxial geogrids.
 Although there are a number of Civil Construction applications for uniaxial geogrid, we find that most of our customers need a geosynthetic solution for subgrade stabilization.